Hoskins, Phillies post 10,000th franchise win, top Reds - TSN.ca

 HAPPY BIRTHDAY

-Phillies manager Rob Thompson is celebrating his 59th birthday, which matches his uniform number.
+Phillies manager Rob Thompson celebrated his 59th birthday, which matches his uniform number.

 TRAINER’S ROOM